jrroosevelt/VS2PCG/Card clarifications A-F.md

 A: No. Devil Slayer still has to follow all the other legal attack rules.
 He doesn't have ![](%%Flight%%) so he can't ignore the front row.

 ^(Source: [FB Post](https://www.facebook.com/groups/860168987351982/?post_id=2264974333538100))

+---

+Q: What if Devil-Slayer is attacking but the defender is dazed prior to combat resolution.
+For example, if Devil-Slayer is equipped with a Tranquilizer Gun and dazes a defender that has a super power.
+Is Devil-Slayer able to follow-through and wound the face-down character?

+A: No. Per the rules for [Stun](https://www.reddit.com/r/VS2PCG/wiki/glossary#wiki_stun.2Fstunned):

+> If a character gets stunned by an effect during combat but before the combat resolves, it is removed from the combat.

+So at the point it is dazed, it is removed from the combat and Devil-Slayer isn't able to "follow-through" with the attack.

 # [Dimitri](http://vs.tcgbrowser.com/images/cards/big/MCU7-011.jpg)
 ^CardNumber: ^MCU7-011